-AWS vs Google Cloud vs Azure in 2026: A Developer's Honest Comparison
+AWS vs GCP vs Azure 2026: Honest Dev Comparison

 A practical comparison of AWS, Google Cloud, and Azure for Indian developers covering compute, serverless, databases, pricing, free tiers, and career advice.

-That was five years ago.
-Since then, I have used all three providers professionally — AWS at a fintech startup, GCP for a data engineering project, and Azure at a client that was deeply invested in the Microsoft ecosystem.
-And honestly?
-They are all good.
+Quick context on my experience: I've used AWS professionally at a fintech startup, GCP for a data engineering project, and Azure at a client deeply invested in the Microsoft ecosystem.
+They're all good.
 They all work.
-The "best" one depends far more on your specific situation than on any inherent technical superiority.
+The "best" one depends far more on your specific situation than on any technical superiority one might claim over the others.

 Compute: The Foundation